-Cookies are small files saved to your device that track and store information about your usage of the website.
-They allow a website to recognise a user’s device and to provide a tailored experience within the website.
+Cookies are small files saved to your device that track, save and store information about your interactions and usage of the website.
+Cookies are useful because they allow a website to recognise a user’s device and to provide you with a tailored experience within this website.
+You can find more information about cookies at www.youronlinechoices.eu.

-Other cookies may be stored to your device’s hard drive by external vendors when this website uses referral programs or adverts.
+Other cookies may be stored to your device’s hard drive by external vendors when this website uses referral programs, sponsored links or adverts.
 Such cookies are used for conversion and referral tracking and typically expire after 30 days, though some may take longer.
-Again, no personal information is stored, saved or collected.
+No personal information is stored, saved or collected.

-FareShare email marketing campaigns may contain tracking facilities within the email.
-Subscriber activity is tracked and stored in a database and is used to refine future email campaigns and supply the user with more relevant content based on their activity.
+FareShare email marketing campaigns may contain tracking facilities within the actual email.
+Subscriber activity is tracked and stored in a database for future analysis and evaluation.
+Such tracked activity may include; the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity [this is by no far a comprehensive list].
+This information is used to refine future email campaigns and supply the user with more relevant content based around their activity.

 Subscriptions are taken in compliance with UK Spam Laws detailed in the Privacy and Electronic Communications Regulations 2003.
 All personal details relating to subscriptions are held securely and in accordance with the Data Protection Act 1998.